VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 These might not seem like a big deal but there is still a difference that is worth mention.

-In vimscript we can activate or deactivate an option like this.
+In vimscript we can enable or disable an option like this.

 ```vim
 set cursorline